HTY2003/EVN-arduino-old/docs/sensors/evncoloursensor.rst

         * if ``setClearRange()`` has been called, calibrated clear reading from 0 to 1
         * -1 otherwise

-.. function:: double readRedCal(bool blocking = true)
+.. function:: float readRedCal(bool blocking = true)

     Returns calibrated red reading from sensor.